Division 10-50.100:

 2. Applicability.

 b.
-The special regulations for the Flagstaff Auto Park District apply only to an off-premises auto park identification sign located on the southeast corner of the intersection of Historic Route 66 and North Highway 89 and an auto park entrance sign to be located on Lot 8 at the northeast corner of the intersection of Test Drive and Historic Route 66.
-All other signs proposed on all lots and parcels within the Flagstaff Auto Park District shall comply with the applicable provisions of this division.
+The special regulations for the Flagstaff Auto Park District apply only to an off-premises auto park identification Sign located on the southeast corner of the intersection of Historic Route 66 and North Highway 89 and an auto park entrance Sign located on Lot 8 at the northeast corner of the intersection of Test Drive and Historic Route 66.
+All other Signs proposed on all Lots and Parcels within the Flagstaff Auto Park District shall comply with the applicable provisions of this division.

 Flagstaff Auto Park District